 Based on similarites in design with the previous two boxes, I have a sneaking suspicion the next one on Apple Orchard Park came from the same designer.

 Heading even further west, mostly along the Ottawa River Pathway, gets us to the Bayshore Park Community Garden & Oven which also has this big multi-layered swap box.
-The purple line on the above map shows a winter route, as the Ottawa River Pathway is not cleared.
-A more detailed description of this route can be found by clicking here.
+UPDATE SUMMER 2021 : Hélas, this fine robust box is no more.
+R.I.P.

 Circling south mostly along bike paths into the Leslie Park neighbourhood brings us to two more boxes.
 The first is at 32 Abingdon Dr with a traditional styled hinged door.
 Unfortunately I cannot recommend a safe winter route to this box from the Bayshore Park box as most of the bike paths linking the two aren’t cleared.